 Save the changes in your system

-Go back to Semly and mark the recommendation as done if such an option is available
+Go back to Semly and mark the recommendation as completed if that option is available

-If Semly detects that the robots.txt configuration may be making it harder for AI bots to access your site, it can prepare a technical recommendation.
+If Semly detects that the robots.txt configuration may make it harder for AI bots to access important website resources, it can prepare a technical recommendation.

 In such a recommendation you might see: